naugtur/xhr/CONTRIBUTING.md

-# LevelUP is an OPEN Open Source Project
+# XHR is an OPEN Open Source Project

 -----------------------------------------